Sina-Baharlou/Pose-Estimation-EKF/README.md

-### 3D Pose Estimation of the Planar Robot Using Extended Kalman Filter
+## 3D Pose Estimation of the Planar Robot Using Extended Kalman Filter

+### Introduction
 This project focuses on the navigation and path estimation of a 2D planar robot (tank- threaded robot), in 3D space.
 The project refers to the classical dead reckoning problem, where there is no accurate information available about the position of the robot and the robot is not